rjgrimaila/GetAndCleanData/CodeBook.md

 The data for the project was downloaded as the following [zip file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

+That file was unzips a a directory labelled "UCI HAR Dataset".
+That directory is at the same level as the project directory that this code is run from.
+That is ...

+.../dir/UCI HAR Dataset/
+.../dir/GetAndCleanData/

 From the README.txt contained within the zip file we find that ...
 The dataset includes the following files:
 =========================================